 Over our last cup of coffee in Coorg, Narendra asks us what we’ll miss most about his homeland.
 With a pause, I say, the coffee and conversations.

 Have you been to Coorg?
-Let’s hear your stories from the coffee country!
+Share your stories from the coffee country!

-We stayed at Meriyanda Nature Lodge (on invitation) on the first leg of our Coorg trip.
-Meriyanda is a forest retreat with wooden huts overlooking coffee estates and a dense forest.
-Their coffee spa is highly recommended!
+We were hosted by Meriyanda Nature Lodge on the first leg of our Coorg trip.
+Meriyanda is a forest retreat with a nice coffee spa, but the lack of local food on their menu and staff disinterested in the local culture was disappointing.

-During the second half of the Coorg adventure, we stayed at a family run farm-stay near Kushalnagar.
+During the second half of the Coorg adventure, we stayed at Narendra’s Organic Farm, a family run farm-stay near Kushalnagar, which I highly recommend for a true Coorgi experience.